h501-at-iui/week-template/README.md

 # week-template

-This is a **TEMPLATE** repository for a weekly content including the lab and coding exercises.
-Each weekly coding exercise involves updating back-end code for a simple Streamlit web app.
-For the most part, the "exercise" will be updates to the *apputil.py* file.
+> This is a **TEMPLATE** repository for a weekly content including the lab and coding exercises.

-*Note: these weeks are intended to be used with GitHub Codespaces and Gradescope autograder.*
+This week's lab is meant to give you a very basic introduction to the Python coding environment.
+In particular, we will focus on the following:

+- JupyterLab and Markdown
+- Variables and Data Types
+- Operators and Logic
+- Packages, Modules, and Objects

 ## setup

 *(As of April 2025)*

 1. Fork this repository.
 2. [Create a Codespace](https://docs.github.com/en/codespaces/developing-in-a-codespace/creating-a-codespace-for-a-repository#creating-a-codespace-for-a-repository) for your repository.
-Use this to view the lab notebook and make changes to the code and to test your web app.
+Use this to view the lab notebook and work on your weekly coding exercise.
 3. Submit a URL to your (forked) repository on Canvas ([using Gradescope](https://guides.gradescope.com/hc/en-us/articles/21865616724749-Submitting-a-Code-assignment)).

+## exercises

-**Only update the file(s) noted in the exercise instructions below.** Updating any other files may affect your web app or your feedback.
+**For the exercises, only update the *apputil.py* file or the *app.py* file.** Updating any other files may affect your autograder feedback.

+### exercise 1

+In *apputil.py*, ...

+---

+**A few test cases:**

+...

+### exercise 2

+...

+---

+**A few test cases:**

+...

-## exercise
+## Packages Available:

-In the *apputil* file, update `ways(n)` to return the number of ways to yield `n` cents using only pennies and nickels.

-**Packages Available:**

-The environment for this exercise is built with the following environment.yml:
+The environment for this week is built with the following environment.yml:

 ```yml
 name: coding-exercise